-Chelsea Reportedly Face Borussia Dortmund Competition for Jean Michael Seri
+Fulham Reportedly Beat out Chelsea, Dortmund, Arsenal to Jean Michael Seri Deal

 2 - For the second season in a row, Jean-Michael Seri is the player who made (2673) and completed (2417) the most passes in Ligue 1 this season.
 Distributor. #BilanOpta https://t.co/eYGBhcIhhM

-Next to someone like N'Golo Kante, who is a midfielder who seeks to disrupt rather than distribute, Seri would be a fine purchase for the Blues.
+Seri's playmaking abilities next to someone like N'Golo Kante, who is a midfielder who seeks to disrupt rather than distribute would have made him a fine purchase for the Blues before Fulham's stunning coup.

-If Napoli coach Sarri was to come in, he'd also be an ideal player for the Italian's system.
-At Napoli the manager sought to get his team building possession from the back, through midfield and into dangerous forward players.
-That style requires a playmaker who can knit these moves together, like Seri.

 With that in mind, James Robson of the Manchester Evening News said last month that Seri is a player Manchester City have looked at: